Rick Henley, Co-Chair

 I currently live in the Des Moines metro with my wife and two dogs working as an IT Project Manager.
 Our first child is on the way and I very much look forward to introducing them to the land, nature, and lifestyle I love.

-Jim Bartz, Board Member
+Jim Bartz, Board of Directors

 I was born and raised on a farm in Northeast Iowa.
 Through pheasant hunting and fishing with my family, I grew to love the outdoors.
 As I grew older, I was introduced to deer and turkey hunting as they became more plentiful around the area.
-Turkey hunting and making turkey box calls became my obsession for over a decade.
+Turkey hunting and making turkey box calls became my obsession for over a decade

 Within the last couple of years, my interest in elk hunting grew through my discovery of several media personalities and groups.
 With the passing of my father, and my own age pressing, I decided to